Chart Color Schemes

 Infrastructure

-Scarborough - Newport has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Scarborough - Newport has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 28 projects that may affect this region.
-Notable projects include Marin Scarborough, Stockland Newport Master Planned Community, Bruce Highway upgrade from Dohles Rocks Road to Anzac Avenue (Stage 1), and Lighthouse Newport.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 28 projects likely to affect the region.
+Notable ones are Stockland Newport Master Planned Community, Bruce Highway upgrade from Dohles Rocks Road to Anzac Avenue (Stage 1), Lighthouse Newport, and Stockland Newport Retirement Living expansion (Pier North).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.